jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f45a276c093334f0f6e9df4
+id: 5f45a5a7c49a8251f0bdb527
-title: Part 75
+title: Part 76
 challengeType: 0
 ---

 # --description--

-Focusing on the menu items and prices, there is a fairly large gap between each line.

-Target all the `p` elements nested in elements with the `class` named `item` and set their top and bottom margin to be `5px`.
+Using the same style selector in the previous step, make the font size of the items and prices larger by using a value of `18px`.

 # --hints--